pivotal/docs-tap/tap-gui/plugins/api-docs-getting-started.hbs.md

-# Getting started with API documentation plug-in
+# Get started with the API documentation plug-in

-This topic describes how to get started with the API documentation plug-in.
+This topic tells you how to get started with the API documentation plug-in in Tanzu Application Platform GUI (commonly called TAP GUI).

 ## <a id="dev-first-app"></a> Add your API entry to the Tanzu Application Platform GUI software catalog